complexdatacollective/network-canvas-monorepo/apps/documentation/docs/fresco/deployment/cloud-pricing.en.md

 For more information on Vercel's pricing plans and features, you can visit their [pricing page.](https://vercel.com/pricing)

-For specific information on Vercel's Postgres Database Storage pricing, you can visit their [Vercel Postgres Pricing page.](https://vercel.com/docs/storage/vercel-postgres/usage-and-pricing)
+For specific information on Vercel's Postgres Database Storage pricing, you can visit their [Vercel Postgres pricing page.](https://vercel.com/docs/storage/vercel-postgres/usage-and-pricing)

 ## UploadThing